EliasBinder/file-server-sdk/README.md

 # Initialize client
 my $client = FileServerSdk::Client->new();

-# For the JS, import the modified dropzone with S3 support (coming soon)
+# For the JavaScript, import the modified dropzone with S3 support (coming soon...)

-# In your Perl module, call $client->handle_webhook() to process incoming webhook requests when the given webhook URL is hit by the pipeline server:
+# In your Perl module, call $client->handle_generate_presigned_urls(...) to process incoming api requests when the current URL is hit:
 my $action = CGP::param('action'); # 'success' or 'error'
 if ($action eq 'generate_presigned_urls') {
   my @file_placeholders = $client->handle_generate_presigned_urls(